uclasystem/DRust/README.md

 ## 2. Download and Install DRust

-On all your servers' home directory, create a folder called `DRust_home`, and then download DRust into that directory:
+Follow these steps to download and install DRust on all your servers.

+### 2.1 Download DRust

+On each server, create a directory named `DRust_home` in the home directory and use the following command to clone the DRust repository into DRust_home:

 ```bash
 cd ~/